 Whether it is $100 or $100 million, winning is great.
 As the number increases, though, so do the complications.
-No one is going to come asking for a share if you’ve just won $5,000 but punch that number up to some of the amazing jackpots that are now up for grabs and it becomes a whole other matter.
-There are a bunch of things that people have to consider including their own ability to manage money as well, how they are going to manage the news.
-Most lotteries require the name of big jackpot winners to be published so it’s hard to get around that one.
+No one is going to come asking for a share if you’ve just won $5,000 but punch that number up to some of the fantastic jackpots that are now up for grabs and it becomes a whole other matter.
+There are a bunch of things that people have to consider including their ability to manage money as well, how they are going to manage the news.
+Most lotteries require the name of big jackpot winners to be published, so it’s hard to get around that one.
 But there are steps you can take to protect yourself and your winnings.

 Financial Decisions on Winning Lotteries

 STOP!
-Don’t rush out the door to buy that Lamborghini or hire that jet to whisk you away to some exclusive tropical isle in the Pacific.
+Don’t rush out the door to buy that Lamborghini or hire that jet to whisk you away to some private tropical isle in the Pacific.
 Sit down and take more than a moment to think about your choices and decisions.
-Think about how you are going to address the demands of family, friends, neighbors and charities.
+Think about how you are going to address the demands of family, friends, neighbors, and charities.
 They are all going to knocking on your door.
 Decide how you are going to handle this before you cash that check!

 Where’s My Share of the Lottery Win

-It’s amazing the people that feel they deserve a share of your big jackpot.
-The pressure that comes to bear on winners is amazing.
+It’s incredible the people that feel they deserve a share of your big jackpot.
+The pressure that comes to bear on winners is impressive.
 The larger the perceived win, the bigger the pressure – I mean why won’t you share?
 Some people get into education trusts for their family but where do you draw the line.
 What happens when one of your kids has more children?
 How do you stop different family members from running up debts because they think they are going to get a share?
 Make sure you have worked through any decisions you are going to make about your big win!